jremillard/llm-batch-editor/llmbatchedit.md

 ## Purpose

-`llmbatchedit.py` Uses Large Language Models (LLMs) to automate the creation and editing of text files.
-The sweet spot is for performing repeatable, automated, multi step operations across many files.
+`llmbatchedit.py` uses Large Language Models (LLMs) to automate the creation and editing of text files.
+The sweet spot is for performing repeatable, automated, multi-step operations across many files.
 The configuration for these operations is specified in an instruction file (e.g., `instructions.toml`).

 ---

 ## Command-Line Interface